Park Tower (Tampa): History

 When it was originally built, the tower was the home of The First National Bank of Tampa, later First National Bank of Florida (First Florida Corporation).
-Park Tower was also the headquarters of the Lykes Brothers Corporation.
+Park Tower was also the headquarters of the Lykes Brothers Corporation and is the current headquarters of Tampa based software company ConnectWise.
 The tower was purchased by Sterling American Property of New York City for $27.4 million in 2006 and underwent its first restoration including newly renovated elevators, air conditioning, and replacement of much of the electrical distribution system.
 The building later became the downtown Tampa headquarters of Colonial Bank, now BB&T.

 As part of BB&T's merger with SunTrust to become Truist, BB&T closed their offices in Park Tower in January 2021.
 The company consolidated their footprint into the nearby Truist Place.